 When you start on Raspberry Pi OS, you don’t need to worry about any of that because it’s already configured for you.
 But then, if you change to a different environment, you’ll need to understand how to setup Python and how to manage modules.

-Learn other languages
+Learn other programming languages

 In this post we’re talking about learning Python, so why am I now talking about other languages?